DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/importing.md

 - Only import objects that have an `objectclass` containing `user`

 > It's recommended to use [model query scopes](/docs/core/v2/models#query-scopes) instead of the `--filter`
-> option on your configured authentication LdapRecord model so LDAP users signing into your
+> option on your configured authentication LdapRecord model so LDAP users signing in to your
 > application are applied the same search filter.

 ## Programmatically Executing

-You can call the `ldap:import` command using Laravel's [Artisan](https://laravel.com/docs/artisan#programmatically-executing-commands) facade to programmatically execute the import inside of your application wherever you'd like:
+You can call the `ldap:import` command using Laravel's [Artisan](https://laravel.com/docs/artisan#programmatically-executing-commands) facade to programmatically execute the import inside your application wherever you'd like:

 ```php
 Artisan::call('ldap:import', ['provider' => 'ldap', '--no-interaction']);